Applied Mathematics Ph.D.

 - Comprehensive exam in mathematical methods

-- Oral or written exam in specialization area
+- Oral or written exam in a specialization area

-Students must select a research adviser and have a selected research topic.
+Students must select a research adviser and have identified a research topic.

 Students must submit a written thesis proposal and give a seminar presentation summarizing the proposal to a dissertation committee.

 Upon completion of research, a student must give a seminar summarizing the research objectives, methods, findings, and significance.

 Students must submit a dissertation that includes original research in applied mathematics.
 The dissertation must comply with all policies put forth by the Graduate School

 - Students are skilled at mathematical manipulations and analytic calculations broadly covering the field of applied mathematics.